 Aoi Matsuri takes place in central Kyoto and is easily accessible by public transportation.

 The Imperial Palace can be reached by bus from Kyoto Station followed by a short walk.
 You can access Kamigamo Shrine from Kyoto Station by taking the Karasuma Line to Kitaoji Station.
-Walk about 2 minutes to the Kitaoji bus stop.
-Take bus number 3 to Kamigamo Misonohashi bus stop.
-It's a 5-minute walk from there.
+Walk about two minutes to the Kitaoji bus stop.
+Take bus number three to Kamigamo Misonohashi bus stop.
+It's a five-minute walk from there.

 The festival originated in the 7th century, most likely as an appeal to the gods after a storm destroyed the harvest.
 The emperor made offerings to the gods of the Shimogamo and Kamigamo Shrines, believed to be the deities responsible for the destruction.
 After this, the harvest was saved.
 Because of its affiliation with these shrines, the festival is also known as the Kamo Matsuri.

-The festival's main event is a procession of some 500 people in the intricate artistocratic costumes of the Heian Period (794-1185).
+The festival's main event is a procession of 500 people in the intricate aristocratic costumes of the Heian period (794-1185).
 Hollyhock leaves, a symbol of protection from natural disaster, are worn by the procession.

 The parade is truly a sight to behold.
 It is led by a messenger on horseback carrying a gold sword, followed by his attendants, ox-drawn carts and a procession of women in beautiful kimono accompanying the most important figure, the Saio.

-The procession begins at 10:30 a.m. from the Imperial Palace and goes north, stopping at the nearby Shimogamo Shrine.
-Once there, ceremonies are performed for 2 hours before the procession continues to Kamigamo Shrine at around 3:30 p.m.
+The procession begins at 10:30 a.m. from the Imperial Palace and goes north, stopping at the nearby Shimogamo Shrine .
+Once there, ceremonies are performed for two hours before the procession continues to Kamigamo Shrine at around 3:30 p.m.
 Most viewers choose to watch the procession from one shrine to the other, which lasts about one hour.